 Everyone in the War Department who was familiar with cryptography knew that the Vigenere was the customary Confederate cipher and that for a Confederate agent (which Booth is known to have been) to possess a copy of a variation of it meant no more than if a telegraph operator was captured with a copy of the Morse Code.
-Hundreds--and perhaps thousands of people were using the Vigenere.
+Hundreds-and perhaps thousands of people were using the Vigenere.
 But the Government was desperately seeking evidence against the Confederate leaders so they took advantage of the atmosphere of mystery which has always surrounded cryptography and used it to confuse the public and the press.
 This shabby trick gained nothing, for the leaders of the Confederacy eventually had to be let go for lack of evidence.

 It is only fitting that what was probably the last official cipher message of the Confederacy was written in the Vigenere.
-This was a brief note from Jefferson Davis dated April 24, 1865, at Charlotte, North Carolina, and sent to his secretary, Burton H.Harrison, at Chester, South Carolina.
-It read: "The hostile government reject the proposed settlement, and order active operations resumed in forty-eight hours from noon today."
+This was a brief note from Jefferson Davis dated April 24, 1865, at Charlotte, North Carolina, and sent to his secretary, Buyton H. Harrison, at Chester, South Carolina.
+It read: The hostile government reject the proposed settlement, and order active operations resumed in forty-eight hours from mean today."
 By a curious coincidence, the key words needed to decipher this communication were "Come Retribution."

-To the foregoing I will comment that I doubt very much whether "everyone in the War Department who was familiar with cryptography knew that the Vigenere was the customary Confederate cipher."
-I am sure that not one of them had even heard the name Vigenere or had even seen a copy of the table except in such cases as were captured in operations; I doubt whether anyone . .

-least of all, that a German Army reservist named Kasiski in a book published in k863 showed how the Vigenere cipher could be solved by a straightforward mathematical method.
-Moreover, I believe that ignorance of cryptography and if its history was so abyssmal that the Union authorities sincerely believed that the cipher square used by the Confederates was actually invented by them and that possession of such a square was prima facie evidence of membership in or association with Confederate conspiracies.
+To the foregoing I will comment that I doubt very much whether "everyone in the War Department who was familiar with cryptography knew that the them had even heard the name Vigenere or had even seen a copy of the table, except in such cases as were captured in operations.
+I doubt whether anyone on either side even knew that the cipher used by the Confederacy had a name; or least of all, that a German Army reservist named Kasiski, in a book published in 1863, showed how the Vigenere cipher could be solved by a straightforward mathematical method.
+Moreover, I believe that ignorance of cryptography and of its history was so abyssmal that the Union authorities sincerely believed that the cipher square used by the Confederates was actually invented by them and that possession of such a square was prima facie evidence of membership in or association with Confederate conspiracies.